-Agency for foreign rights, film, television and radio: Hedlund Agency.
+Agency for foreign rights, film, television and radio for ”Bloodbound” and ”Snowstorm”: Hedlund Agency.

 Agency for theatre rights: Margareta Petersson Agent & Produktion

-For many years Augustin Erba held workshops on storytelling, work organization and creative planning for professionals working in broadcasting.
 In 2010 he published book on journalism based on his workshops: ”Så blir du en bättre journalist (och gladare), ”How to become a better journalist (and happier)” (Norstedts).
 After being responsible for developing new programs at the Swedish Broadcasting Corporation, SBC (Sveriges Radio), Augustin worked for the CEO, where he was involved in the strategic and long-time planning for SBC.
 In 2012 he was praised for his participation in an anthology about mothers: ”Mother, mom, mommy”.

 In 2012 Augustin Erba began collaborating with Stina Oscarson, the head of Drama at the Swedish Broadcasting Corporation.
 The collaboration resulted in a series of short plays that were broadcasted every day in 2013.
 The plays were inspired by people who, through history, have risked their lives for democracy, freedom of speech and human rights.
 Augustin Erba wrote 250 of the short plays and directed all of them.

 After Augustin Erba had, as far as he could tell, exhausted the possibilities of Radio Drama, having written what equaled fifteen full feature films worth of manuscripts, he decided to return to journalism.
 He delivered yet another smash hit as producer at the radio series Sommar, a well known Swedish show where up and coming or already famous Swedes speak about their lives.
 He produced some of the shows that got the highest ratings and most shares on social media.
 He then went on to become the head of the newsroom at Ekot.
 At the Swedish Broadcasting Corporation, Ekot is the main news producer and has millions of listeners every day.
-Among his responsibilities at Ekot was to merge Radio Sweden with Ekot, develop a live-team and modernise the digital content at sverigesradio.se which is one of the biggest media sites in Sweden.
+Among his responsibilities at Ekot was to merge Radio Sweden with Ekot, develop a live-team and modernize the digital content at sverigesradio.se which is one of the biggest media sites in Sweden.